mjarmoc/guard/README.md

 `var guard = $(formSelector).guard(options, errors, rules);`

+for example:

 `var guard = $(#form).guard({sections:'fieldset', onSubmit: function(e){this.submit;}}, errors, rules);`

+Guard chosen fields with a rules using `data-guard="rulename"`:

+`<input type="text" data-guard="required">`

 Suppose that you have a long form with 4 steps / parts / sections.
-Suppose you want to validate a section, before loading the next one:
+Suppose you want to validate a section, before loading the next one.
+Just use the `check` public method:

 `$('.goToNextSection').click(function(e){
     e.preventDefault();